Koredotcom/docs/docs/xo/contactcenter/campaigns/campaign-management/voice-campaigns.md

  !!!
 Note

-    Below is the dialing logic when the same agents are assigned multiple campaigns
+    Below is the dialing logic when the same agents are assigned multiple campaigns.
     * If the campaigns have different priorities, the dialer first dials contacts in campaigns with higher priority and then campaigns with lower priority.
     * If the campaigns have the same priority then it randomly selects contacts from the campaigns and assigns them to agents.
     * Say there are two campaigns with Priority 5 and one campaign with Priority 4, the dialer will first randomly dial contacts from the two Priority 5 campaigns and after completing all contacts from these two campaigns it will dial contacts from the Priority 4 campaign.